coopergau/vehicle-routing-problem/README.md

 ## To Do
  - add tests for the fitness calculations
- - create a ga_utils file for all the functions in ga
+ - create a distance function for indivdual routes to avoid this routeDistancePerLocation(newRoute, distMatrix) * route.size()